 If an opposing party fails to file a written opposition to a motion within fourteen (14) days after the motion's filing, the opposing party shall be deemed to have waived objection.
-Written opposition shall include citations and supporting authorities and other documents setting forth or evidencing facts on which the objection is based.
+Written opposition is it is on shall include citations and supporting authorities and other documents setting forth or evidencing facts on which the objection is based.